 All models are a hybrid mix of coils and foam.
 The most basic cover included on the standard and Plus choices is made from a dual-layered, breathable 100 percent polyester, though you may choose to add a proprietary Ultra-Cool mattress cover with phase change materials for temperature regulation if you prefer.
-This Ultra-Cool is incorporated automatically into the Luxe version’s cooling gel-foam pillow top, but this cannot be machine washed.
+This Ultra-Cool is incorporated automatically into the Luxe version’s cooling gel-foam pillow top.

 Standard and Plus Helix mattresses are 12 inches tall, while all Luxe models stand 14 inches tall.
 Construction of each of the 4 to 5 layers and foam densities will vary depending on your choice of a Soft, Medium, or Firm configuration.

 - The first layer of most of the models devoted to side sleepers contains Memory Plus foam, which was made to slowly contour to your curves and melt pressure in this position.
 In the majority of models built for back and stomach sleepers, this layer is made from a bouncier latex alternative called Helix Dynamic foam.
 Every Plus model contains a layer of each foam.

 - The next layer of each model varies, containing either a layer of Helix Dynamic foam, memory foam, or a high-grade polyfoam.
 For each feel, these materials are designed as transition layers, offering soft cushioning and ergonomic support.